Skip to main content

 For more information about electronic encounter form submission, please email our Encounters department.

-When you submit claims as soon as possible after treatment is completed, you help us process claims more efficiently, using the patient’s most current eligibility and benefits to determine payment.
+When you submit the relevant treatment documents as soon as possible, you help us process claims more efficiently, using the most current eligibility and benefits information to determine patient reimbursement.

 • The patient is responsible for their coinsurance/copayment portion only.
 The amount that would have been payable by Delta Dental may not be charged to the patient.